Melusina Gomez

 Mexica and Toltec Nahualismo

 Mexico's name comes from the Nahuatl language of the Mexica (Aztec) people and means "people of the navel of the moon."
 This metaphor refers to the dreaming nature of the land of Mexico and its people.
 Indigenous cultures across the world contributed specialties of wisdom teachings and practices.
 The special knowledge of ancient Mexico is that of dreaming, both waking and in lucid sleep, including the deep healing of the unconscious, where our personal, karmic, and ancestral patterns can help or limit us as we dream our waking lives into being.
 When we heal these patterns and learn to weave awareness into our dreaming minds, then we have the opportunity to flower, thriving in our lives, fulfilling our potential, moving towards enlightenment in body and soul, and even dying with awareness.
 These powerful traditions, stemming from the Mexica and Toltec lineages, teach us how to heal, develop ourselves spiritually, and co-create our fates.
 They are the gift of ancestors with the foresight and resilience to preserve and pass on these traditions in secret, during dangerous and diminishing times, in order to gift them to us now, in our age of disconnection and confusion, knowing how much they would be needed.
-Melusina is a dedicated student of these wisdom traditions, with deep gratitude for the opportunity to heal the pain of displacement and to learn and practice the beauty of ancestral lineage and indigenous mysticism.
-Melusina's teacher in these traditions is Mexico's sanctioned preserver and teacher of Nahualismo, Ocelocoyotl, Sergio Magana.
+I am a dedicated student of these wisdom traditions, with deep gratitude for the opportunity to heal the pain of displacement and to learn and practice the beauty of ancestral lineage and indigenous mysticism.
+My teacher in these traditions is Mexico's sanctioned preserver and teacher of Nahualismo, Ocelocoyotl, Sergio Magana.
+I met him just after 2012, when these teachings, preserved in the oral tradition, were sanctioned to be shared because of the prophecy regarding the Dawn of the Sixth Sun and the tremendous generosity and foresight of the Ancestors who saw how much we would need them at this time of great transition.

 Everything That We See Is A Shadow Cast By That Which We Do not See.